Manishearth/manishearth.github.io/source/drafts/fontsize.md

 The first three are common amongst quite a few length-related properties.
 Nothing abnormal in the syntax.

 The next two are interesting.
-Essentially, the absolute keywords map to various pixel valeus, and match the result of `<font size=foo>` (e.g. `size=3` is the same as `font-size: medium`).
+Essentially, the absolute keywords map to various pixel values, and match the result of `<font size=foo>` (e.g. `size=3` is the same as `font-size: medium`).
 The _actual_ value they map to is not straightforward, and I'll get to that later in this post.